 I am based in Johannesburg (South Africa) but I am happy to venture further afield!
 I have traveled as far as Potch, Sasolburg, Warmbaths and even Houtbay to do either culinary demonstrations, hands-on sessions or parties at private houses, guest houses, restaurants and in church halls.
 Just let me know when and where and my team and I will be there!
 Talking about my team, I have a lovely group of about ten young girls (aged 12 to 22) who assist me on a part-time basis with my parties.
 Each and every one of them has been hand-picked by me.
 They love working with children.
 So do I!

 I love what I do and I do what I love.
-I believe that I have enriched their lives in some way, whether big or small.
+My aim is to enrich the lives of my students and the lives of their employers (if relevant) in some way, whether big or small.
 But as the saying goes: “the proof is in the pudding …” Read Testimonials here.

 I am looking forward to sharing my passion with you!